Though Rubber plants propagate best in the soil for sturdy support, rooting in water is necessary for faster root growth.

 Propagation is usually done in the growing season of any plant.
-It helps the plant to heal, adapt and root in no time.
+It helps the plant heal, adapt, and root quickly.

-As we know, the rubber plant loves sunlight to root well in the warm season rather than cold winters.
-It is the time of the year when you re-pot or prune the rubber plant as well.
+The Rubber plant loves sunlight to root well in the warm season rather than in cold winters.
+It is the time of the year when you also prune and repot the Rubber plant.

 While pruning, you cut off a part just above the node to promote branching.

-You can root the rubber plant in a glass jar initially, and once it develops roots, you can also transfer it to the pot.
+You can initially root the Rubber plant in a glass jar; once it develops roots, you can transfer it to the pot.

 Step 1: Pick and Prepare the Spot